 - Use the remaining open areas of the Camp for passive and active township recreation.

 We are using these historic, well-constructed buildings and beautiful site as a head-start.
 With this head-start we are doing what has been done in over 250 communities – creating a center for science and history.

 We will continue to research the history, educate the public of its historic value and seek grants to rehabilitate the site for a compatible new use.

 We are enabling a bunch a great groups who already have successful science education programs to reach more families and schools here.
 The membership fees, entrance fees, and special event fees will pay the costs to keep the site preserved for everyone’s enjoyment.

 Michael T. Ruane, CEO

 John T. Cervini, Vice Chair

 M. Claire French, Secretary

-Fred M. Carl, COO
+Fred M. Carl, COO and founder

 Jules A. Bellisio, PhD